jakejack8000/MyReads/starter/README.md

 ###### This is the readme for Udacity React Course,

+##This project aims to create a book library that has 3 shelves, and the user can move books between shelves, and also can search for books and add them
+to the library

 To install the application, insure you have npm installed,

 Navigate to project folder